dtinth/vxchrome/README.md

 - Press `Ctrl+Shift+9` to start a stop the recognition in Thai language.

+- Languages and keyboard shortcuts can be customized.

 - Whatever you speak is copied into the clipboard, so you can paste into any apps immediately afterwards.
   If the recognition is incorrect, you can just re-speak it (or fix it manually).